Precision Machining: Milling and Turning to Meet Rigorous Specs

-Successful precision CNC machining – whether we are producing a single piece or a large quantity of identical machined items – is a combination of art and science.
-At Cobb Tool, we are a machine shop that brings the most innovative and up-to-date technology and equipment to the table along with seasoned craftsmen who plan, troubleshoot, adapt and deliver parts that meet your rigorous specs and standards.
+Successful precision CNC machining – whether we produce a single prototype piece or a large quantity of identical machined items – is a combination of art and science.
+At Cobb Tool, we are a precision CNC machine shop that brings the most innovative and up-to-date technology, processes and equipment to the table along with seasoned craftsmen who plan, troubleshoot, adapt and deliver parts that meet your rigorous specs and standards.

 Modern CNC equipment allows us to take your part design from CAD to finished product without risk of human error.
 If the CAD data sets a part at 37.5mm long, the machine delivers parts that are 37.5mm long.
 Every time.

 It is rarely that simple, however.
 Most parts require machining on multiple surfaces, at various angles and all with precise dimensions.
 This is where the art of a well-planned process developed by experienced skilled craftspeople becomes essential.
 To assure that key features and the relationships between them are precise and meet exacting specs requires a team of engineers and machinists to define the required steps.
 In some cases that includes designing fixtures to hold parts in place for the various phases of the machining process.

 There are also occasions when one-of-a-kind or limited quantity items are more efficiently produced manually.
 Provide our experienced machinists with a print and some raw material, and they can define the process and produce the part correctly and efficiently.

 We invite you to meet our expert craftspeople.

 Machine tool technology is an area of constant improvement and innovation.
 At Cobb Tool, we strive to keep up with this ever-evolving equipment landscape to assure that we continue to meet the demands of our customers’ projects.
 Our goal is to update our shop with a new machine each year.

 We have three categories of equipment in our shop – and bring one or all of them to bear to meet your specific machining needs.

 CNC Milling Capacity